CardiacModelling/ionBench/docs/introduction.md

 ### Pints
-The Pints optimisers currently available are CMA-ES, Nelder-Mead, PSO, SNES, and XNES.
+The Pints optimisers currently available are CMA-ES, Nelder-Mead, PSO, rProp, SNES, and XNES.

-The Pints optimisers are the only ones which can incorporate rate bounds into the optimisation.
+The Pints optimisers are the only ones which can incorporate rate bounds into the optimisation directly, with others relying on the ionBench penalty function.

 ### Scipy
 The Scipy optimisers currently available are LM (Levenberg-Marquardt), Nelder-Mead, Powell's simplex method, Conjugate Gradient Descent, SLSQP, and Trust Region Reflective.